ni/nimi-python/docs/nidigital/class.rst

 ----------------------------------

     .. py:attribute:: pattern_opcode_event_terminal_name

+        Specifies the terminal name for the output trigger signal of the specified instance of a Pattern Opcode Event.
+You can use this terminal name as an input signal source for another trigger.

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the nidigital.Session object, then the set/get will use all repeated capabilities in the session.